CPR 44.3 Update April 2021: Vulnerability and Proportionality

 How Can ARC Costs Assist?

-We can assist with the recovery of costs, including the preparation of a Bill of Costs on your behalf if you are the receiving party.
-Where a Bill of Costs has been served on you as the paying party, and you deem these costs to be unreasonable and disproportionate, we can assist with the preparation of Points of Dispute in order to ensure you will not be required to pay costs that do not fall within the CPR 44.3(5) test of proportionality.
+We can assist with the recovery of costs, including the preparation and negotiation of a Bill of Costs on your behalf if you are the receiving party.
+Where a Bill of Costs has been served on you as the paying party, and you deem these costs to be unreasonable and disproportionate, we can assist with the preparation of Points of Dispute in compliance with the Civil Procedure Rules, in order to ensure you will not be required to pay costs that do not fall within the CPR 44.3(5) test of proportionality.